lxriscute0501/SUSTech-Notes-of-CS/CS203 Data Structure and Algorithm Analysis /Lab practice/lab1 /README.md

 Annual Sport meeting in S University starts again.
 This year, the rule of relay running is modified by president of sports department.
 The rule after modification is as follows:

-The total length of the relay running is `L (1 <= L <= 1e9)`.
-There are `n (0 <= n <= 500000)` possible places to place a new racer (there is a race in the start line).
+The total length of the relay running is $L (1 \leq L \leq 10^9)$.
+There are $n (0 \leq n \leq 500,000)$ possible places to place a new racer (there is a race in the start line).
 Every racer runs to the next racer in front of him and the final racer runs to the finish line.
-But the number of racers is limited to a number `m (1 <= m <= n + 1)`.
+But the number of racers is limited to a number $m (1 \leq m \leq n + 1)$.
 Team of class 1788 does not want any of them to run too much.
-Therefore, they wish to minimize the longest distance that any one of them needs to run.
+Therefore, they wish to **minimize the longest distance** that any one of them needs to run.

 ### Input

 The input contains several test cases.
-The first line of each case contains three positive integer `L`, `n`, and `m`.
+The first line of each case contains three positive integer $L$, $n$, and $m$.
-Then `n` lines follow.
-Each stands for the distance from the start line to the `n-th` possible place to place new racer, two places will not be the same.
+Then $n$ lines follow.
+Each stands for the distance from the start line to the $n$-th possible place to place new racer, two places will not be the same.

 ### Output